lyndonchan/hsn_v1/README.md

-# hsn_v1 (HistoSegNetV1)
+# HistoSegNet (V1)

-Code used for the HistoSegNet introduced in Chan *et al.*'s ICCV 2019 submission "HistoSegNet: Semantic Segmentation of Histological Tissue Type in Whole Slide Images".
-HistoSegNet produces pixel-level predictions of histological tissue type on whole-slide digital pathology images for both morphological and tissue types, using the same histological taxonomy as that introduced by Hosseini *et al.*'s CVPR 2019 paper "Atlas of Digital Pathology: A Generalized Hierarchical Histological Tissue Type-Annotated Database for Deep Learning".
+## Introduction
 ![](/img.png)

+We propose a new approach to Weakly-Supervised Semantic Segmentation (WSSS) with image label supervision for histopathology images, which trains on only patch-level annotations to infer pixel-level labels, called HistoSegNet (published in ICCV 2019).
+Unlike other approaches, no additional training is required beyond training the classification network and only simple modifications are applied to Grad-CAM to perform segmentation.
+Our approach involves four stages:

+1. Patch-level Classification CNN
+2. Pixel-level Segmentation (i.e. Grad-CAM)
+3. Inter-HTT Adjustments
+4. Segmentation Post-Processing (i.e. dense CRF)

 We have provided the code here for easy installation and verification of the results presented in our paper submission.
+Pretrained models and sample images are provided for the ADP tuning set and the GlaS dataset.

+## Citing this repository

+If you find this code useful in your research, please consider citing us:

+        @InProceedings{chan2019histosegnet,
+          author = {Chan, Lyndon and Hosseini, Mahdi S. and Rowsell, Corwyn and Plataniotis, Konstantinos N. and Damaskinos, Savvas}, title = {HistoSegNet: Semantic Segmentation of Histological Tissue Type in Whole Slide Images}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {October},
+          year = {2019}
+        }

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+## Prerequisites

 Mandatory